 If your net worth is equal to assets minus liabilities, assets play a pretty big role, right?
 How do you get those assets up without incurring liabilities?
 Saving money!

-The average savings rate of Americans, according to the Federal Reserve Bank of St. Louis, is around 5.5% at the time of the original publication in March 2017.
+The average savings rate of Americans, according to the Federal Reserve Bank of St. Louis, is around 5.5% at the time of the original publication in March 2017 (it's since risen to 6.0% in November 2018).
 That means for every $100 earned, only $5.50 goes towards things like a savings account, retirement accounts, etc. This is a pre-tax figure, so savings is income minus “outlays” (expenses) and taxes.

 Of course, how much you make matters too.
 The more you make, the more you save…. right?
 Generally, but not necessarily.